Benhgift/work_time_percent_applet/readme.md

 # Work Day Percentage Display Applet

-This will display the percent of the work day that's passed (8am - 5pm) as an Ubuntu applet
+This will display the percent of the work day that's passed (8am - 5pm) as an Ubuntu or OSX toolbar applet

 ![image](https://i.imgur.com/HAxybM0.png)

 # Quickstart

-To run: `python3 main.py`
+To run: `python3 main.py # 8AM to 5PM by default`

+If you want a different time range then pass it in, for example: `python3 main.py 9 20` or edit the `config.py` file to change the defaults.

+# Ubuntu
 To run on boot open the Ubuntu "Startup Applications" app and add an entry for `main.py`

-If you want a different time range then pass it in, for example: `python3 main.py 9 20` or edit the `config.py` file to change the defaults.
+## Requirements
+You'll need to install the `fire` package

+`pip3 install fire`

+# OSX
+## Requirements
+You'll need to install the `fire` and `rumps` packages

+`pip3 install fire rumps`

 # Tests